dqops/dqo/docs/checks/column/text/text-parsable-to-float-percent.md

 # text parsable to float percent data quality checks

-Column level check that ensures that the percentage of strings that are parsable to float in the monitored column does not fall below set thresholds.
+A column-level check that ensures that the percentage of strings that are parsable to float in the monitored column does not fall below set thresholds.

 ___